hhas/iris-script/iris-talk/README.txt

     ✎ help

-`iris-talk` supports `stdlib` and `aelib` commands, in addition to its own builtins.
+`iris-shell` supports `stdlib` and `aelib` commands, in addition to its own builtins.
 To list all available commands:

     ✎ commands

-Stdlib also defines operator syntax (keyword-based syntactic sugar) for several commands, e.g.
+Stdlib also defines custom operator syntax (keyword-based syntactic sugar) on top of some frequently-used commands.
+For example:

     ✎ ‘+’ {2, 3}

-is more commonally written as:
+is more easily written as:

     ✎ 2 + 3